hrampadarath/PARVIS/README.md

 >python2.7 createxml.py simulation.inputs

-This is executed in the main python script this is to create the FITS header file the full simulator should be executed using the SimulatorMueller.sh script, where the terminal outputs are saved to a logfile in the folder "logs"
+This is executed in the main python script this is to create the FITS header file the full simulator should be executed using

+>./SimulatorMueller.sh

+here the terminal outputs are saved to a logfile in the folder "logs"